-In my blog post on how to choose a laptop for your Virtual Assistant business, I mentioned that I use a Chromebook in conjunction with a “regular” Windows laptop to run my business.
-This interested quite a few of my readers and, because they wanted to know if a Chromebook was a viable alternative to a Windows laptop, I thought I’d tell you more about Chromebooks and how they work so you can decide if they are something you’d like to use as well.
+In my blog post on how to choose a laptop for your Virtual Assistant business, I mention that I use a Chromebook in conjunction with a “regular” Windows laptop to run my business.
+This interested quite a few of my readers so I thought I’d tell you more about Chromebooks and how they work so you can decide if they are something you’d like to use as well.

 If you’re looking to set up your own VA business then you may be thinking about buying my DIY VA course.
 The course not only shows you how to become a Virtual Assistant but also provides lifetime support and advice once you are one.
 Here are some FAQs about the course and why I think I’m the right person to help you.